University Recreation employs more than 400 student employees in a variety of program areas.

 Responsible for adventure trip planning, logistics, pre-trip meetings and travel.
 Must possess proficient knowledge and skill in mode of travel, efficient and effective route planning, and have knowledge of proper use and emergency repair of trip equipment.
 Must have ability to properly teach hard and soft skills related to adventure programming, safely drive multi-passenger vehicles with participants and cargo.
 Apply wilderness ethics to all UREC Outdoor’s programs.
 Must be CPR Certified;able to participate in outdoor leadership training, Wilderness First Aid certified for 1-3 day activities; Wilderness First Responder for activities spanning 4 or more days.

-Please contact Abby Blumberg at email@example.com if you have any questions.
+Please contact UREC Human Resources at firstname.lastname@example.org with any questions.